Lectures

 - Videos: freeCodeCamp - Command line crash course, Percy Grunwald - Absolute beginner guide to the macOS terminal, NetworkChuck - 50 macOS tips and tricks using terminal

-- Lecture 05: Version control with git and GitHub.
+- Lecture 05: Version control with Git and GitHub.

 Suggested references: